Redesigning the bonus engine

 Discovery

 The Bonus Engine was used by multiple internal teams to configure and manage promotional campaigns across the platform.
 While the initial signals highlighted the scale of the problem, they did not explain the root causes.
-To understand where things were going wrong, discovery focused on how teams set up promotions, how systems interpret those rules and how promotions are managed from start to finish.
+To understand the real issue, I explored how promotions are set up, interpreted and managed start to finish.

 Workshops summary